bemnet16/A2SV-G5-webLearningPath/task-7/README.md

 - [Screenshots](#screenshots)

 ## Description
-This project is a simple **job listing app** built using next.js, tailwndCSS and lucid react icon.
-It includes a Job Card component populated with dummy data and an avatar image, and a Job Listing page.
-The application demonstrates essential skills in component design, data handling, and UI styling.
+This project is a simple **job listing app** built using next.js, tailwndCSS and lucid react icon and **redux toolkit query(RTK)** to handle api requests.
+It includes job listing dashboard, loading state skeleton, Job Card component populated with fetched data and also appropriate error notify pages.
+The application demonstrates essential skills such as using (RTK Query), component design, data fetching and handling.